emberjs/website/source/guides/ember-cli/glossary.md

 For example, if a user is in India, they'd likely get content served from India faster than from the United States.

-##CoffeeScript, TypesScript
+##CoffeeScript, TypeScript
-These are both "languages" which end up compiling to JavaScript; you're able to write your code using the syntax provided and when ready you compile/transpile your TypesScript or CoffeeScript into JavaScript.
+These are both languages which end up compiling to JavaScript; you're able to write your code using the syntax provided and when ready you compile/transpile your TypesScript or CoffeeScript into JavaScript.

 For more info see: http://www.stoutsystems.com/articles/coffeescript-versus-typescript/